A darkly comic and provocative theatre show with live music for ages 10+

 Hazel Darwin-Clements (Writer & Performer) is a writer and performer from Edinburgh who also creates podcasts and puppets.
 She’s currently looking for ways to create a more sustainable practice and consider the Climate Crisis as a central theme to her work.

-Hazel was co-creator of Hup (Starcatchers & RSNO).
+Her most recent play, Human Sacrifice was performed in Brazil and she worked on School of the (Im)Possible (Necessary Space & Platô Cultural, Brazil) Hazel was co-creator of Hup (Starcatchers and RSNO).
 Other credits include School of the (Im)Possible (Necessary Space & Platô Cultural, Brazil) Sense & Blush (Frozen Charlotte) & The Attic (Starcatchers/Imaginate) Too Many Cooks, Round in Circles, Shake n’ Bake &the Elf Experiment (all with Starcatchers) & We Have Won the Land (Rural Nation).

 Hazel has produced and presented several podcasts including People to People (co-produced with Malawian Chimzy Dorey about the unique Scotland- Malawi partnership), CliMates (100 conversations about the climate) and Small Small Rainbows (5 min kids stories supported by Imaginate).
 She’s also involved in community climate action and runs a cargo bike library, a community fridge and a peer-to-peer car sharing network in her local area.